-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 Always get high-quality links by researching local and general sites, blogs, etc.

-Getting high-quality links from reputable sources with good content and helping users solve problems creates trust and credibility.
+Getting high-quality links from reputable sources with good content and helping users solve problems creates trust and credibility, i.e., the Authority and Trust factor in EAT.

 Aim to get listings from locally targeted listings and blogs, too.